amirsojoodi/Manuals-and-Tutorials/TOEFL/Grammar/18-ToPlusIng.md

 > - I am interested in writing.
 > - I am concerned about giving away all my secrets.
 > - The company is committed to providing top-quality customer care.
+> - She dedicated her life to helping the poor.
+> - After many years in the corporate world, Cynthia returned to teaching in university.

 ```
 **To Recap:**